acoshift/http-caching-guide/README.md

 Set the maximum amount of time (in seconds) that resource will be cached.

-Client will use cached response without send request.
+Browser will use cached response without send request (from disk cache).

 > Note: max-age can explicit set public directive.